ekapope/EPEX-machine-learning/README.md

 ## Project Background and Market Structure

-Electricity price forecasting (EPF) is a branch of energy forecasting which focuses on predicting the spot and forward prices in wholesale electricity markets.
+Electricity price forecasting is a branch of energy forecasting which focuses on predicting the spot and forward prices in wholesale electricity markets.
 Over the years electricity price forecasts have become a fundamental input to energy companies' decision-making mechanisms at the corporate level.

 In this project, we aim to forecast the prices of only the day ahead and the intraday market of France electricity market.
 The aim would also be to compare the prices on same days and hours in the intraday and day ahead market.